hlavacs/ViennaGameJobSystem/README.md

         JobSystem::getInstance()->printDebug( std::to_string(number) );
     };

-    int main() {
+    //the main thread starts a child and waits for termination of the pools calling waitForTermination()
+    //it could also run in a loop and start children each loop, and wait for finishing of all tasks calling wait() int main() {
         JobSystem pool(0); //0 threads means that number of threads = number of CPU supported threads A theA;